L. J. Greenberg

 L. J. Greenberg, born Leopold Jacob Greenberg (1861–1931), was a British journalist.
-He had become an energetic propagandist of the new Zionism in England by the Third Zionist Congress in 1899, at which he and Jacob de Haas were elected as members of the ZO's Propaganda Committee.
+He had become an energetic promoter of Zionism in England by the Third Zionist Congress in 1899, at which he and Jacob de Haas were elected as members of the ZO's Propaganda Committee.
 His frequent dialectical debates were conducted as editor of The Jewish Chronicle, the leading paper in Britain for the Jewish community.
 Greenberg called for decency and humanity towards World Jewry.

 Early Zionism

 He was born in Birmingham in 1861, the son of Simeon Greenberg, a successful jewellery manufacturer.
 He was educated in London, at a private Jewish school in Maida Vale, then at University College School.
 Greenberg made friends with many political figures in Great Britain at the turn of the twentieth century.
 This enabled him to partly fulfill the wishes and dreams of Theodor Herzl, whom he invited to his home in London.
 His primary aim was to gain Zionism acceptance by British Jews; in 1900, 99% of the community were indifferent to the idea.
 But Greenberg, who had edited a monthly magazine in the 1890s called Young Israel, disseminated the philosophy.